Daley Blind: Manchester United

-Although throughout the previous season Blind was used as a defensive midfielder or left back, Blind started the season as a centre back, where he played for the majority of the season.
+Although throughout the previous season Blind was used as a defensive midfielder or left-back, Blind started the season as a centre-back, where he played for the majority of the season.
 On 12 September 2015, he scored his first goal of the season in a 3–1 win against Liverpool at Old Trafford, also being named man of the match for his performance.

-He began the 2016–17 Premier League season as first-choice centre back alongside Chris Smalling, however, lost his place in the team following a return to form of Phil Jones and Marcos Rojo.
-He worked his way back to the first-team, but featured mostly at left back, replacing first-choice left-back Luke Shaw.
+He began the 2016–17 Premier League season as first-choice centre-back alongside Chris Smalling; however, he lost his place in the team following a return to form for Phil Jones and Marcos Rojo.
+He worked his way back to the first team, but featured mostly at left-back, replacing first-choice left-back Luke Shaw.
 He scored his first goal of the season against Sunderland on Boxing Day, charging into the box to connect with a pass from Zlatan Ibrahimović and finishing low into the bottom corner.
 He started the Europa League final against his former team Ajax, which Manchester United won 2–0.

 Return to Ajax

 On 17 July 2018, both Manchester United and Ajax announced they had agreed a transfer for Blind to return to Ajax for a four-year deal and a fee of €16 million with conditional add-ons.
-On 16 December 2018, Blind scored his first senior hat-trick, in an 8–0 league win over De Graafschap at home, whilst playing as a centre back.
+On 16 December 2018, Blind scored his first senior hat-trick, in an 8–0 league win over De Graafschap at home, whilst playing as a centre-back.

 In August 2020, Blind collapsed during a pre-season friendly and was due for medical exams before returning to training.

 On 27 December 2022, Blind and Ajax mutually terminated his contract and Blind left the club as a free agent.